wdbo/webdocbook/README.md

 Any file named `README.md` in a directory will be displayed at the bottom of the directory contents indexing, just like the default behavior of Apache.

-### Files infos

-For each file, a set of dependencies can be defined to overwrite the default values, that must themselves be defined at the project root directory.
-These files are, by default:

--   `*.copyright.md`: a copyright, license or protection information for the file content,
--   `*.author(s).md`: an information about the author(s) of the file,
--   `*.changelog.md`: the evolutions information of the file.

 ### Markdown syntax

 The Markdown syntax used by DocBook follows the [Markdown Extended](https://github.com/piwi/markdown-extended)